Canada Parent and Grandparent Sponsorship: Requirements, Eligibility, Process & Documents for Indians

 ~20-24 months

-CAD 1,205 + CAD 85 biometrics
+From CAD 1,260 + biometrics

 Permanent Residence

 Canada Parent and Grandparent Sponsorship (PGP) is a permanent residency stream administered by IRCC under the Family Class that allows Canadian citizens, permanent residents, and registered Indians under the Indian Act to sponsor their parents and grandparents for PR.
-PGP is invitation-based — sponsors must first submit an Interest to Sponsor form during the annual intake window and wait for a randomised invitation to apply.
+PGP is invitation-based; sponsors must first submit an Interest to Sponsor form during the annual intake window and wait for a randomised invitation to apply.
 PGP is the largest annual non-Express-Entry PR pathway and reunites multi-generational families through a legally binding 20-year sponsorship undertaking.

 Eligibility